olga-turkovska/wind-land-brazil/README.md

-# wind-land-brazil
-Land-use impacts of Brazilian wind power expansion
+# Land-use impacts of Brazilian wind power expansion

+Olga Turkovska, Gabriel Castro, Michael Klingler, Felix Nitsch, Peter Regner, Aline Cristina Soterroni, Johannes Schmidt

+This repository will contain code used to obtain the results presented in _Land-use impacts of Brazilian wind power expansion_ paper, which will be provided on acceptance.